India ATLAS of Plucked Instruments

 In Japan it is quite populair under the name taishogoto

-(see Far East).
+(see page Far East).

-bullbull tarang
+bulbul tarang

 This nice small music box is like a combination of a typewriter, a mandolin and a dulcimer.

 Some 5 metal strings (usually all tuned the same) run over a square wooden box.
 They can be tuned on the left side with tuners (in this case with a tuning-key).
-At the right the strings can be strummed with with a plectrum.
+At the right the strings can be strummed with a plectrum.

 The keys (usually keys from an old typewriter) press their arm onto the strings like it is a fret, shortening the strings to the appropriate note.
 The keys have the names of 1, 2, 3, 4, etc. (like our do, re mi) according to the tonic.